• Truth matters

 INTEGRATED STUDY

 Integrated studies programs combine the study of two or more subjects into one class, allowing students to reinforce their learning in one subject area through the study of another.
 The Seat of Wisdom program combines the study of history with the study of literature and composition.
-Unlike other programs at secular schools, Seat of Wisdom classes will explicitly look at those subjects through the lens of the Catholic Faith.
+Seat of Wisdom classes explicitly look at those subjects through the lens of the Catholic Faith.

 FORMATION AND INFORMATION